Lab 16: Neurovasculature of the Upper Extremity

 In this lab, you will learn about the neurovasculature of the upper extremity.
 You will learn about the brachial plexus, which eventually branches into all nerves that innervate the upper extremity.
 You will also learn about the subclavian, axillary, and brachial arteries and their branches that eventually provide the whole upper extremity with blood.
 You are responsible for the information in this lab guide on the muscles or structures innervated or supplied by these nerves and arteries.

-Observe the nerves and vessels of the upper extremity on the cadaveric tissue.
+Observe the nerves and vessels of the upper extremity on the donor tissue.
 Remember to use landmarks to help you identify the neurovasculature!
 For example, if you know which muscles are innervated by a specific nerve and follow a nerve to that muscle, you can identify that nerve.

 Nerves of the upper extremity: